 - FTP client.
-A browser or a file management program that you can access and FTP server with.
+A browser or a file management program that you can access an FTP server with.

 - FTP server.
-It’s is a program that runs on a powerful computer – a server, the one that exposes the files to the Internet.
+It is a program that runs on a powerful computer – a server, the one that exposes the files to the Internet.

 FTP protocol has a generally established specification of commands and responses that programs use for their work.

 The user-level FTP protocol operation algorithm consists of several stages:

 - Identification (entering the identifier name and password).